sampathbalivada/flutter_installer_node/README.md

 ## Flutter Windows Installer
-> Installs minimal amount of components needed to run flutter
+> Installs minimal amount of components needed to run flutter.

 > Leaner than standard installation

 #### More details will be added soon to README